Diverse Video Captioning Through Latent Variable Expansion

 \subsection{Datasets}

 Two benchmark public datasets including MSVD~\cite{chen2011collecting} and MSR-VTT~\cite{xu2016msr} are employed to evaluate the proposed diverse captioning model.
-Regarding the MSVD dataset, there are 1,970 video clips collected from YouTube, which covers a lot of topics and is well-suited for training and evaluating a video captioning model.
+The MSVD dataset consists of 1,970 video clips collected from YouTube.
+It covers a lot of topics and is well-suited for training and evaluating a video captioning model.
 We adopt the same data splits as provided in~\cite{venugopalan2015sequence} with 1,200 videos for training, 100 videos for validation and 670 videos for testing.
-As for the MSR-VTT, there are 10K video clips and 20 reference sentences annotated by human are provided for each video clip.
+As for MSR-VTT, there are 10K video clips, each of which contains 20 reference sentences annotated by human.
 We follow the public split method: 6,513 videos for training, 497 videos for validation, and 2,990 videos for testing.
+5